YunoHost/ynh-dev/README.md

 First you need to install the system dependencies.

 `ynh-dev` essentially requires Git and the LXD/LXC ecosystem.
+Be careful that **LXD can conflict with other installed virtualization technologies such as libvirt or vanilla LXCs**, especially because they all require a daemon based on DNSmasq and therefore require to listen on port 53.

 On a Debian-based system (regular Debian, Ubuntu, Mint ...), LXD can be installed using `snapd`.
-On other systems like Archlinux, it's probably that you will also be able to install `snapd` using the system package manager (or even `lxd` directly).
+On other systems like Archlinux, you will probably also be able to install `snapd` using the system package manager (or even `lxd` directly).

 ```bash